Free tool · No signup · 12 metrics compared instantly

 How do you compare stocks fundamentally?

-Look at three categories: valuation (P/E, EV/EBITDA, PEG), profitability (net margin, ROIC, FCF yield), and balance sheet health (debt-to-equity).
+Look at three categories: valuation (P/E, EV/EBITDA, PEG), profitability (net margin, ROE, FCF yield), and balance sheet health (debt-to-equity).
 No single metric tells the whole story — compare across all three dimensions to avoid value traps.

 What is the best metric for comparing stocks?